Unveiling and Manipulating Hidden Symmetries in Graphene Nanoribbons

+For any $n$, there is only one pair of states that satisfies these conditions: $(m_x,m_y)=(1,2p+2)$ and $(m'_x,m'_y)=(2,p+1)$.
+Importantly, the electron-hole symmetry following from the nearest-neighbor tight-binding Hamiltonian requires that this double degeneracy occurs at the Fermi level, hence explaining the vanishing energy gap at this level of theory.
+Note, however, that the hidden symmetry is only relevant at the $\Gamma$ point, and that the AGNRs are gapped throughout the rest of the Brillouin zone.

-To gain insight into this unexpected degeneracy, we examine the wavefunctions of the two states at the Fermi level, $\ket{\psi}$ and $\ket{\phi}$, illustrated in Fig.~\ref{Fig2}(b).
-These wavefunctions are localized in a series of isolated fragments of square symmetry, separated by unoccupied sites.
-Even though $\ket{\psi}$ and $\ket{\phi}$ belong to the irreducible representations B\textsubscript{3g} and B\textsubscript{2g} of the D\textsubscript{2h} group, each square-shaped fragment closely resembles a doubly degenerate irreducible representation E\textsubscript{2g} of the point symmetry group D\textsubscript{4h}.
-In other words, this localization pattern can be viewed as a series of decoupled cyclobutadiene (C$_4$H$_4$) units, arguably the simplest $\pi$-electron model system hosting zero-energy degenerate levels.
-Hence, the origin of the degeneracy in the energy spectrum of the ANGRs with $n = 3p+2$ traces back to the presence of a hidden four-fold rotational symmetry, that is, a symmetry operation of the electronic states that is not inherent to the symmetry of the crystal structure.
-We remark that only AGNRs with $n=3p+2$ can accommodate this peculiar square-shaped localization pattern.
+To further understand the effect of the hidden symmetry $\hat C_4$ on the electronic structure, we examine the wavefunctions of the two degenerate states, $\ket{\psi}$ and $\ket{\phi}$, illustrated in Fig.~\ref{Fig2}(b).
+As can be seen in the figure, these wavefunctions are strictly localized in regions of square symmetry that are separated by nodal lines (sites denoted by empty circles).
+Even though $\ket{\psi}$ and $\ket{\phi}$ belong to the irreducible representations B\textsubscript{3g} and B\textsubscript{2g} of the D\textsubscript{2h} group, the wavefunction in each square region is reminiscent of a doubly degenerate irreducible representation E\textsubscript{2g} of D\textsubscript{4h}, which is the point symmetry group of the square molecule cyclobutadiene (C$_4$H$_4$), arguably the simplest $\pi$-electron model system hosting zero-energy degenerate levels.
+And it is indeed the case that the wavefunctions of these degenerate states $\ket{\psi}$ and $\ket{\phi}$ transform into each other through a hidden four-fold rotational symmetry, as demonstrated in Supplemental Material~\cite{supplementary} (Supplemental Note 5); furthermore, in Supplemental Material~\cite{supplementary} (Supplemental Note 6) we show and discuss the full set of wavefunctions of the auxiliary model.